-A: Along with eating well, physical activity is important for general health and wellbeing.
-Any activity that gets your body moving and speeds up your breathing and heart rate can help you achieve or maintain a healthy body weight, improve your mood, and reduce the risk of several conditions, such as heart disease, type 2 diabetes and some types of cancer.
+A: In addition to eating well, regular physical activity is important for general health and wellbeing.
+Any type of physical activity that gets your body moving and speeds up your breathing and heart rate can help to improve your mood and reduce the risk of several conditions, such as heart disease, type 2 diabetes and some types of cancer.

-Australia's Physical Activity and Sedentary Behaviour Guidelines for Adults encourage everyone to move more and sit less.
+Australia's Physical Activity and Sedentary Behaviour Guidelines for Adults4 encourage everyone to move more and sit less.
 Adults should aim to be active on most, preferably all, days of the week.
 Any physical activity is better than none.
-You don't have to go to the gym or run; going for a walk or doing housework can also help.
+You don't have to go to the gym or run; going for a walk or doing housework also counts as exercise.
 The aim is to be as physically active as your abilities and condition allow.
 For details on how active to be, visit health.gov.au/health-topics/physical-activity-and-exercise.